Lil Snupe: Shooting and subsequent arrests

-On June 20, 2013, at around 4:00 a.m at the Maplewood Apartments in Winnfield, Louisiana, Lil Snupe was shot and killed.
-Winn Parish Coroner Investigators pronounced him dead on arrival after paramedics failed to revive him.
-According to reports, he suffered two gunshot wounds in the torso area.
-According to a statement released by Louisiana's Winnfield City Police, officers responded to calls of a shooting at the Maplewood Apartments at 1901 South Jones Street at approximately 4:07 a.m.
-The Associated Press reported that an argument broke out during a video game and culminated in the shooting death of Lil Snupe.
-On June 26, 2013, 36-year-old Tony Holden, the alleged killer of Lil Snupe turned himself in to authorities.
-He was booked into the Winnfield city jail on charges of first-degree murder, armed robbery, and illegal possession of a firearm by a convicted felon.
-On July 3, 2013, 21-year-old Edrick O. Stewart was booked on charges of manslaughter in connection to Lil Snupe's murder.
-During a November 2022 interview with the Boss Talk 101 podcast, Lil Snupe's mother revealed that the shooting allegedly occurred after a gambling argument involving the video game NBA 2K.
+Ross was killed on June 20, 2013 after being shot twice in the chest.
+He was 18 years old.
+Officers responded to calls of a shooting at around 4:00 a.m at the Maplewood Apartments in Winnfield, Louisiana, on 1901 South Jones Street, and Ross was pronounced dead at the scene after paramedics were unable to revive him.
+The Associated Press reported that an argument broke out during a video game and culminated in the shooting death of Ross.
+On June 26, 2013, 36-year-old Tony Holden, the alleged killer, turned himself in to authorities and was booked into the Winnfield city jail on charges of first-degree murder, armed robbery, and illegal possession of a firearm by a convicted felon.
+A second suspect, 21-year-old Edrick O. Stewart, was arrested on July 3, 2013 and charged with manslaughter.
+In a November 2022 interview on the podcast Boss Talk 101, Ross' mother Denesha Chester revealed that the shooting was allegedly the result of a gambling argument involving the video game NBA 2K.

 Funeral and tributes

-On June 21, 2013, upon learning the news of Lil Snupe's, Meek Mill posted a series of tweets on his Twitter account expressing his sadness.
-Later that month, Meek Mill revealed that Rick Ross wanted Lil Snupe on the MMG compilation album Self Made Vol. 3 and shared text messages in which he inquired the rapper about a feature.
-He ended up being included on the album on the track "Lil Snupe Intro".
-On June 20, 2013, during an interview with XXL, American rapper Turk spoke about Lil Snupe's death, expressed his sadness revealing that he was friends with the late rapper and that they were about to release a project together.
-His funeral was held on June 29, 2013, at the Jonesboro-Hodge High School in Jonesboro, Louisiana.
+On June 21, 2013, Meek Mill posted a series of tweets on his Twitter account expressing his grief over Ross' death.
+Later that month, he revealed that Rick Ross had wanted Snupe on the MMG compilation album Self Made Vol. 3, and shared text messages in which he inquired the rapper about a feature.
+Snupe's vocals were included on the album, on the track "Lil Snupe Intro".
+During an interview with XXL on June 20, 2013, rapper Turk said that he was about to release a collaboration with Snupe before his death.

+Ross' funeral was held on June 29 at Jonesboro-Hodge High School.
 According to the HuffPost, hundreds of people were reportedly in attendance.
-In July 2017, American rapper and Lil Snupe's mentor Meek Mill released the music video to his track "We Ball" featuring Young Thug as a tribute to Lil Snupe.
-The video features a segment of Lil Snupe freestyle rapping and imagery surrounding the themes of funerals and cemeteries.
-In April 2021, Lil Snupe's father Charlie Brown, recently released from prison, documented his first visit to his son's grave and mentioned being disappointed that his son didn't have a monument dedicated to him or a headstone blaming rappers Meek Mill and Jay-Z for its condition.
-In October 2021, Meek Mill released the song "Angels (RIP Lil Snupe)" as a tribute to the late rapper.
+In July 2017, Meek Mill released the music video for his single "We Ball" that featured Young Thug as a tribute to Ross that featured a segment of Ross' freestyle rapping and imagery surrounding the themes of funerals and cemeteries.
+In April 2021, Ross' father Charlie Brown, recently released from prison, documented his first visit to his son's grave and mentioned being disappointed that his son did not have a monument dedicated to him or a headstone, blaming Meek Mill and Jay-Z for its condition.
+In October 2021, Meek Mill released the song "Angels (RIP Lil Snupe)".